priya4-hari/TestNG/README.md

     Priority
       Priority is used to maintain the testing order.
     DependsOnMethods
-      If one method depends on another method.
+      If one method depends on another method,we can use DependsOnMethods.